-- A. Fees.
-In establishing fees for the provision of services or in connection with a regulatory program, the city shall generally comply with the applicable state law, and with all constitutional requirements. - B. Assessments.
-In establishing special districts for property assessments, the city shall generally comply with the applicable state law, and with all constitutional requirements, but unless inconsistent with such specific authority in carrying out the provisions of Section 207, the city shall have the authority to create districts for such purposes and establish the procedures therefore unless inconsistent with the State Constitution.
+A. Fees.
+In establishing fees for the provision of services or in connection with a regulatory program, the City shall generally comply with the applicable state law, and with all constitutional requirements.

+B. Assessments.
+In establishing special districts for property assessments, the City shall generally comply with the applicable state law, and with all constitutional requirements, but unless inconsistent with such specific authority in carrying out the provisions of Section 207 of this Charter, the City shall have the authority to create districts for such purposes and establish the procedures therefore unless inconsistent with the State Constitution.